See all chapters of A Guide to Solvency II.

 - The only underwriting risks connected to the portfolio of (re)insurance obligations are longevity risk, expense risk, revision risk and mortality risk.

-- The contracts underlying the portfolio of (re)insurance obligations include no options for the policyholder or only a surrender option where the surrender value does not exceed the value of the assets, valued in accordance with Article 75 of the Solvency II Directive (transposed in the Valuation Part of the PRA Rulebook), covering the (re)insurance obligations at the time the surrender option is exercised.
+- The contracts underlying the portfolio of (re)insurance obligations include no surrender options for the policyholder or only a surrender option where the surrender value does not exceed the value of the assets, valued in accordance with Article 75 of the Solvency II Directive (transposed in the Valuation Part of the PRA Rulebook), covering the (re)insurance obligations at the time the surrender option is exercised.

 PRA Approach